Skip to Main Content

 • Is the article lengthy?

-• Does the journal description include the words "peer-reviewed" or "editorial process."
+• Does the journal description include the words "peer-reviewed" or "editorial process"?

 Reading Scholarly Journal Articles